LivePersonInc/knowledge-center-archive/pages/documents/Getting Started/Quick-start/twilio-sms-connector-setup.md

 {:start="8"}
 9. On the conversation sources tab, click on Connect in the Twilio SMS box.

-10. Toggle the Activate Twilio SMS Source to enabled.
+10. Click the Activate Twilio SMS Source button to enable the connector.

 11. Under Twilio account configuration, enter the following details from your Twilio account:

     * SID

-* Auth Token
+    * Primary Authorization Token

     * Phone number

-{:start="12"}
+{:start="11"}

 12. Click Save.

-13. To test your Twilio integration, simply SMS the number which you configured above and see if it shows up in LiveEngage.
-If it does, and you are able to reply to it as an agent, the setup was succesful.
+13. To test your Twilio integration, simply send an SMS to the number which you configured above and see if it shows up in LiveEngage.
+If it does, and you are able to reply to it as an agent, the setup was successful.
+If not, please contact LivePerson support for more assistance.

 ## To deactivate the SMS connector: